-It’s really no secret that local newspapers and traditional print publications continue to struggle significantly as demand for print issues shrinks and media coverage in general becomes more splintered against today’s digital backdrop.
-With the many free resources that are available to audiences, readers are less and less inclined to pay for traditional print or other subscriptions.
+It’s no secret that local newspapers and traditional print publications continue to struggle significantly as demand for print issues shrinks and media coverage in general becomes more splintered against today’s digital backdrop.
+With the many free resources available to audiences, readers are less and less inclined to pay for traditional print or other subscriptions.
+At the same time, newspaper ad revenue continues to drop as businesses decide to invest their dollars in digital outlets, like Google and Facebook ads.

 News Subscriptions on the Decline